SAMMISolutions/docs/doc_posts/_integrations-obs/obs.md

 To ensure the 4.x version protocol is still supported, you can download the 4.9.1-compat plugin available at the link below.

-{% include alert.html text="We are aware that version 28.0 of OBS Studio will haave native websocket 5.0 support and will no longer require a separate plugin downloaded.
+{% include alert.html text="We are aware that version 28.0 of OBS Studio will have native websocket 5.0 support and will no longer require a separate plugin downloaded.
 While this version is still in Beta, we generally discourage updating to it until the public release is finalised." type="warning" %}

 <a href="https://github.com/obsproject/obs-websocket/releases"><button type="button" class="btn btn-outline-secondary">Download OBS Websocket</button></a>